 The beginnings of the Institute of Buddhist Studies can be found in the early history of the Buddhist Churches of America (BCA), a branch of the Japanese Pure Land Jodo Shinshu Honpa Hongwanji-ha headquartered in Kyoto.
-In 1930, under Bishop Kenju Masuyama, a training program and residence center for Englishspeaking ministers was established in Kyoto, Japan.
+In 1930, under Bishop Kenju Masuyama, a training and residence program center for English-speaking ministers was established in Kyoto, Japan.
 An educational program of lectures and correspondence courses began in the mid-1930s, operated out of BCA headquarters in San Francisco.
 Because the need for English-speaking ministers increased after World War II, in 1948 Bishop Enryo Shigefuji established a monthly study class at the home of Mrs. Shinobu Matsuura.
 The program was open to any person interested in Buddhism; however, its main purpose was to prepare ministerial aspirants for the rigors of study in Japan.

 In 1949, as part of the 50th anniversary of the BCA, the program was expanded and moved to the Berkeley Buddhist Temple where it became known as the Buddhist Study Center (BSC).
-The BSC was placed under the guidance of Rev. Kanmo Imamura, resident minister of the Berkeley Buddhist Temple.
+The BSC was placed under the guidance of Rev.